10UWP/The-UWP-Tools-List/README.md

+Note: A lot of volunteer effort by individuals supporting the UWP Platform is repesented in this list.
+When you can, please consider giving feedback to the authors, testing their code and filing issue reports/feature requests and hit the Star button for their project.
+If your favorite project is missing from this list,please let me know.

 #  :ballot_box_with_check: The-UWP-Tools-List

 UWP - Universal Windows Platform for Windows 10 Desktop, Windows 10 Tablets, Windows 10 Mobile Phones, Windows 10 Pixelsense, Windows 10 IOT, Windows Server, Windows 10 HoloLens, and Windows 10 Xbox.